Red Hen Publications

 This last claim actually may not be a complete fabrication.
 If she was indeed presented with her Hogwarts letter by a Hogwarts representative, or Ministry employee shortly before her 11th birthday, she may have made her first excursion into Diagon Alley as early as the preceding September, after the previous academic year had already started.
 This would have given her nearly a year to have gone through the standard first year course books.
 Not to mention ‘Hogwarts, a History’, ‘The Rise and Fall of the Dark Arts’ and ‘Great Wizarding Events of the Twentieth Century’, all of which she claims to have read.

 But we still have no confirmation that this is how the notification of Muggle-raised prospective students is typically handled in the present day.
 It was certainly not the case in Tom Riddle’s day, when such matters were handled by the Hogwarts staff.
-Who would probably not have been making such visits during the academic year, while school was in session.
+Who would probably not have been making such visits in the middle of the academic year, while school was in session.

 Upon coming face-to-face with a bonafide celebrity on the order of the famous Harry Potter, she clearly assumes that the appropriate thing to do is to impress him with what an informed young witch she is.
 She tells him straightaway that she has read all about him.